If you’re like most guys–and…I’m not going to lie…like me–you got into weightlifting to build big arms and a big chest.

 Well, in this article we’re going to talk all about what it takes to build biceps, triceps, and forearms that make eyeballs pop.

-Let’s start with the arm anatomy and learn what needs to happen to get the look we want and then move on to the arm exercises and workouts that will get us there.
+Let’s start with the anatomy of arm and learn what needs to happen to get the look we want and then move on to the arm exercises and workouts that will get us there.

 When most people think of arm muscles, they think of the biceps.